dotnet/dotnet-console-games/Projects/2048/README.md

 **[Source Code](Program.cs)**

 2048 is a sliding number puzzle game.
 Slide all the tiles on the board in one direction: up, down, left, or right.
 If two like numbers collide, they will combine into a higher value tile.
-The goal is to get a "2048" value tile on the board, but you can even keep played after that to try to get a high score.
+The goal is to get a "2048" value tile on the board, but you can even keep playing after that to try to get a high score.

 ```
 2048